tgourley/AWS-Visual-Configuration-App/Discovery/Minutes.md

 ## Minute Recorder

-Wyatt
+Wyatt, Joshua, Nick

 ## Topics Discussed

 We discussed aspects of the project, the goal for the visualizer app, which will be a desktop app, and the technologies used to develop this project.
-These technologies include Syncfusion, .NET, and the most commonly used AWS services.
+These technologies include Syncfusion WPF, .NET Core, and the most commonly used AWS services.

 ## Things Clarified